 Need Help?
 Here are some popular links!

-Several student-athletes from Raytown South High School earned postseason honors in the sports of football, boys soccer, softball, boys swim and volleyball.
+Several student-athletes from Raytown South High School earned postseason honors in the sports of football, boys soccer, softball, and boys swim.

 Several student-athletes from Raytown High School earned postseason honors in the sports of football, boys soccer, softball, boys swim, and volleyball.